Pressio/pressio/docs/pages/coreconcepts/adapter_api.md

-# FOM Adapter API
+# Adapter API

 ## What is it?
 Why we need it?

 @m_class{m-block m-info}

 @par
-An adapter class allows a FOM application to expose data via an API conforming to pressio requirements.
+An adapter class allows a FOM application to expose data via an API conforming to Pressio requirements.

-Recall that pressio assumes your full-order model (FOM) system to be expressible as
+Recall that the role of the adapter is to enable Pressio to interface to an external application expressible as
 @f[
 \frac{d \boldsymbol{y}}{dt} =
 \boldsymbol{f}(\boldsymbol{y},t; \boldsymbol{\mu}),